Monday, July 13, 2020

 The Hartley transform can be computed by summing the real and imaginary parts of the Fourier transform.

-where $\mathbf a$, $\mathbf x$, and $\mathbf y$ are real-valued vectors, $\mathcal F$ is the Fourier transform, and $\mathcal H$ is the Hartley transform.
+where a, x, and y are real-valued vectors, F is the Fourier transform, and H is the Hartley transform.
 It has several useful properties.

 • It is unitary, and also an involution: it is its own inverse.